A course that trains you for a digital, global age in which theological insight and religious literacy matter more than ever.

-Studying Theology and Religious Studies with us enables you to engage in open critical inquiry and contemporary intellectual debates in a setting with a vibrant religious identity.
+Studying Theology, Religion, and Ethics with us enables you to engage in open critical inquiry and contemporary intellectual debates in a setting with a vibrant religious identity.

-The programme also includes opportunities to visit world sites such as Jerusalem and Rome.
-Wherever possible, we also make use of the galleries and museums of London, situating your degree within the wider cultural economy of the UK.
+The programme includes opportunities to visit religious communities, and we also make use of the galleries and museums of London, situating your degree within the wider cultural economy of the UK.

 Our staff includes academics of various backgrounds and convictions, and we offer a supportive and welcoming community in which you can study.
-Everyone's aim is to ensure that you are highly attractive to employers after you graduate.
+All our staff aim to ensure that you are highly attractive to employers after you graduate.

-Our teaching involves lectures from leading experts in the fields of Christian theology, Biblical Studies, and World Religions, drawing from St Mary's leading research centres in theology.
+Our teaching involves lectures from leading experts in the fields of Christian theology, Religion, and Ethics, drawing from St Mary's leading research centres in Religion and Theology.

 This range of assessment methods ensures you attain a variety of skills that make the most of your acquired knowledge.

 - 93% overall satisfaction in the 2017 National Student Survey (NSS).
 Theology and Religious Studies also scored 95% for both teaching satisfaction and learning opportunities in the 2017 NSS.